aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 "Separation of concern" does not only apply to codes, components, services, files and tasks.
 But also to MRs. Each MR should address one concern: "Fix a bug", "Add a new feature", "Refactor 1 thing", "Re-format the entire code", etc.

-## Review your own MR before asking someone else to review it

-Self-review is particularly helpful if you've faced and resolved conflicts in your branch.
-By doing this, you double-check if your changes are applied correctly in the final diff and ensure you don't have unintended changes in your MR.

-Make sure you do this self-review in the reviewing platform that you always use to review other people's MRs. Because when you see your MR in those red and green colors and in that UI, you automatically go into your reviewer mode, but for your own MR. You start to see things that you didn't notice when you were authoring the code.
-You wear your critic glasses.

-If your team uses a CI pipeline, ensure all CI checks pass before requesting a review.
-This can save time for the reviewer and prevent back-and-forth on issues that could be caught automatically by tools.

 ## Break the task at hand

 If you have a big feature, chances are you don't have to deliver it all at once.
 You can break large tasks into _deliverable_ chunks.
 Most of the time, even if the stakeholders say "No we can't deliver only a subset of that feature", you can still use a feature flag to ease the development process of an epic feature.